 We publish a quarterly newsletter which contains information about the practice and services we offer.
 This also contains relevant topics within the NHS.

 We use a secure print and mailing company, DocMail, to handle bulk mailing to our patients such as the invitations to attend flu clinics and annual recall for our health screening clinics.
-DocMail, which is provided by CFH Total Document Management Ltd, provides a print and mailing service for many business in the private and public sector to include local government, exam boards, banks etc. Throughout the UK DocMail guarantees the security of all the data which is posted to you by them and meets with the terms and conditions of the Department of Health Information Governance policy.
+DocMail, which is provided by CFH Total Document Management Ltd, provides a print and mailing service for many businesses in the private and public sector to include local government, exam boards, banks etc. Throughout the UK, DocMail guarantees the security of all the data which is posted to you by them and meets with the terms and conditions of the Department of Health Information Governance policy.
 The records provided to DocMail will only contain enough data to provide the mailing service and this data is deleted within 28 days of the mailing.
 If you would prefer not to be invited in this way please let us know.

 Information For Carers

 If you regularly care for another person, we maintain a carers register.
 Please discuss with reception.